 1. Yikes – I found the paint and fabric.
 It was so fun and exciting!

 4. Recovered worn-out seat

 5. Transformation complete

 Woo-hoo!
-My overall goal was to change all the characteristics of the chair and make sure that the contrast would give way to a subtle wow factor.
+My goal was to change the characteristics of the chair and create a subtle contrast that would still have a wow factor.
 I think I achieved what I set out to accomplish, and the result is beyond amazing!

-IMAGES: Photos taken by Kimberly C. Lyons and are the sole property of KCL-IDESIGN, LLC.
+IMAGES: Photos taken by Kimberly C. Lyons are the sole property of KCL-IDESIGN, LLC.